Workflow & Statuses

 • Done

-For each category, you can add as many statuses as you want, by clicking '+ Add Status' button at the bottom of the screen.
+Under each category, you can have as many statuses as you want by clicking '+ Add Status' button at the bottom of the screen.

 Next up: Learn how to define Status Automation Rules.